- 1What Is an Emotional Dependency?

 Introduction:

-Many of us seek support from family members, partners, and friends.
-This emotional support is always beneficial.
+Many of us seek emotional support from family members, partners, and friends.
+This support is always beneficial.
 Being emotionally dependent on someone for basic needs is emotional dependency.
-Unfortunately, people everywhere are unaware of this condition and undergo these emotional states.
+Unfortunately, people everywhere are unaware of this condition and experience these emotional states.

 Emotional dependence is a dependent psychological condition in which a person wholly depends on another person for feelings such as joy, guilt, anger, fear, or distress.
 The particular person has the inadequacy to take responsibility for their emotions, expressions, and feelings.
 And whenever their loved ones are not around, the person with emotional dependence does not have control over themselves and feels lost.
 The locus of control is completely outside, and as a result, they always seek the proximity of others to fill this lacuna.